datarobot-oss/agent-tool-templates/tools/global/search_ai_catalog/README.md

 Please refer to the [making predictions](../README.md#making-predictions) section of documentation for global tools for more technical details on how to call the tool.

 ### Input structure
 When invoking the tool, provide a JSON request as input.
-Example `request.json` file:
+The JSON request must include a top-level `payload` object.
+All parameters listed below should be placed inside this payload object, which will be forwarded to the tool.

+**Payload parameters**:
+- `search_terms` (string): Search terms to filter datasets.
+Leave empty to return all datasets.
+- `limit` (integer, optional, default: 20): Maximum number of datasets to return.
+Use `-1` to return all.

+Example:

 ```json
 {